microsoft/ImagineCup/5-Integrating-Azure/3.An-Intro-to-Web-&-Mobile-Apps/README.md

 ---
 ## Summary

 In this lesson, you learned about several ways to build a web and mobile app to bring your prototype to the cloud and to your user.
-While there are many ways to create these kind of apps, these tools will help you speed up your process from prototype to production.
+While there are many ways to create these kinds of apps, these tools will help you speed up your process from prototype to production.

 👉  [**Move on to the next section here!**](../../6-Successful-Pitch/README.md)